 The Next Generation Project built capacity among the next generation of US leadership to address the challenges of globalization and the changing role of the United States in world affairs.
 Between 2006 and 2008, through a program of fellowships and workshops, the Next Generation Project built a network of 300 fellows from a wide range of fields and communities.

-The Assembly organized a track on the policy implications of increasing drone use at the October 2013 Drones & Aerial Robotics Conference, focused on public safety and the emerging jurisdictional issues as local and federal agencies apportion the newly-used airspaces between street and sky.
+The Assembly organized a track on the policy implications of increasing drone use at the Drones & Aerial Robotics Conference, held between October 11th-13th, 2013, focused on public safety and the emerging jurisdictional issues as local and federal agencies apportion the newly-used airspaces between street and sky.

 After the collapse of the Soviet system, the United States was presented with the opportunity of a political and military shift in the heartland of Eurasia.
 This 1992 meeting and report sought to discuss the potential of filling that void the Soviet states left behind, while taking into account the economic collapse and ethnic tension that threatened the stability of the region.
 Participants in this Assembly focused on the concepts of partnership and leadership with a multilateral outlook.